Atticuss/SQLViking/README.md

 ##Common Issues
 ###SQLViking isn't picking anything up :(
 Make sure you ran sqlviking with `sudo` or it won't work properly because scapy doesn't have the appropriate access to the network interface
+###I can't inject in the vagrant environment
+We know.
+Scapy (the library we use for picking/putting packets on the wire) doesn't play nice with virtual interfaces.
+Working to resolve now.